Virginia loves researching and writing on historical topics.

 The questioning of heteronormative values in Britain was made possible by such socio-historical conditions as the trauma of the Second World War, decline of empire, and shifts in economic models.

-With the dissolution of empire, there emerged a number of prominent writers who challenged imperialism and British hegemony.
+With the dissolution of empire emerged a number of prominent writers who challenged imperialism and British hegemony.
 The dominance of the British publishing scene by white male authors was slowly contested by subaltern voices.

 Women also gained more visibility.
-With the shift from an industry economy to a service economy, women could find a job more easily than men, thus gaining economic independence.
+With the shift from product economy to service economy, women could find a job more easily than men, thus gaining economic independence.
 Postmodernity gave rise to different forms of feminism.

 Sexual liberation is also a hallmark of this period both for heterosexual people and, to a certain extent, for the LGBT+ community.
 A range of prominent homosexual authors, such as Joe Orton, gained prominence.

 Postmodernism is skeptical of grand theories and narratives.
 History, for instance, is deemed by many postmodern writers as a narrative constructed for certain purposes, which are not innocent (such as glorification of a nation).
-Every historical narrative involves a process of selection, editing, and interpretation of the part of the author, and thus cannot be objective.
+Every historical narrative involves a process of selection, editing, and interpretation on the part of the author, and thus cannot be objective.
 Postmodern writers frequently recover forgotten histories of marginalized people.

 Critique of 19th Century Realism

 Both modernism and postmodernism are disillusioned with 19thcentury realism.

 Realism attempts to sustain the illusion that the narrated world is a plausible version of the one we live in.
-You can think of realist narration as a transparent window through which the reader looks at the narrated world (in contrast, modern and postmodern windows either distort the narrated world or draw attention to themselves).
-Realism works as a tacit agreement between writer and reader; the former does everything to sustain the illusion of reality and the latter suspends disbelief and loses themselves in the plot.
+You can think of realist narration as a transparent window through which the reader looks at the narrated world (in contrast, modern and postmodern windows either distort the narrated world or draw attention to the frames).
+Realism works as a tacit agreement between writer and reader; the former does everything to sustain the illusion of reality and the latter suspends disbelief.

 Underpinning realism is the conviction that the world can be described in an objective manner.
 Modernism and postmodernism lose this faith in objectivity, and they focus instead on subjective modes of narration.